YemiOyedeji89/Daily-Planner/README.md

  * Red time block grid displays the present hour.
  * Green time block grid(s) displays the hour(s) is in the future.

-Text can be added to each hour time block and click the save button, it stores the value(S) in the local storage,  and also persist the value(S) on page refresh.
+Text can be added to each hour time block and click the save button, it stores the value(s) in the local storage,  and also persist the value(S) on page refresh on the hour(s) tim block grid.

 ## How to run project on local machine
 * Install Visual Studio Code